Corning Ware Profile: Teapots (1960)

 ** - Items with a golden brown Wheat pattern typically are prefixed with "W", so these teapots might be marked W-103 & W-104.
-This pattern was available at Bon Marche.
-It is not clear whether Wheat was exclusive to that retailer, but it is possible, as it seems that other stores did not advertise it.
-Wheat was available in 1969 & 1970, but exact starting and ending dates are not known.
+This pattern was available at Bon Marche, but it is not clear whether Wheat was exclusive to that retailer.
+It was produced during the 1960s & early 1970s.

 P-103 teapots: Floral Bouquet & Blue Cornflower.